aleokdev/arpiyi/README.md

 ## Arpiyi Editor
-Arpiyi is an open-sourced 2D RPG editor in development designed to be modular, extensible and most importantly, more advanced than competing software (i.e. RPGMaker).
+Arpiyi is an open-sourced 2D RPG editor in development designed to be modular, extensible.
+Its objective is to be a more advanced alternative to other competing software, with features such as a cutscene editor.

 It is still on early development and lacks lots of features, but the project is updated regularly with new elements.